bailey-j/bailey-j/README.md

 ### Hi there 👋

 - 📖 I’m currently working on learning Java and Python in depth!
 Building skill strength!
-- 🌱 I’m currently (re)learning Web Technologies (React, TypeScript & APIs), Selenium, & Android.
-Excited!
+- 🌱 I’m currently (re)learning Data Analysis and ML.
-- 💬 Ask me about QA (Karate, Selenium), CMS (Joomla, Wordpress), AI & ML (Python & PyTorch), IoT (Raspberry Pi & Libelium) and Mobile Apps (Java Android)
+- 💬 Talk to me about QA (Karate, Selenium), CMS (Joomla, Wordpress), AI & ML (Python & PyTorch), IoT (Raspberry Pi & Libelium) and Mobile Apps (Java Android)
-- 💁‍♀️ Pronouns: she/her
 - 🌴 Fun fact: The Caribbean is named after my ancestors, the Caribs (more accurately known as Kalinago)

 <!--